-Producer Spotlight: Sawyer’s Organic Maple Syrup
+Producer Spotlight: Sawyer’s Organic Maple Farm

 Kurt Sawyer has been in the maple syrup business since he was 17 years old.

 As many paths do, Kurt’s journey into the industry began inadvertently.
 In the middle of harvest season one year, a local maple syrup producer named Dale lost his sugar house to a fire.
 Kurt and his family jumped in to help Dale from this devastating blow.
 Kurt’s family helped Dale’s team to get on their feet again.
 So began a blooming friendship and mentorship that would last decades, to the present day.

 Kurt began helping Dale in his maple woods.
 He assisted with tapping trees, fixing pipes and tubing, and boiling syrup.
 Before long, he got what is known as the “maple bug.”
 Sensing Kurt’s growing interest, Dale generously cut Kurt a deal.
 Kurt could sublease under him and send him sap to be boiled on shares.